Costs and Benefits

 This conclusion will probably seem counter-intuitive to most people, used to being fed a diet of "speed kills."
 So let's examine some of the reasons why focusing on speed may be counterproductive.
 I live in an area (Lewisham) where many 20mph zones have been introduced and have closely monitored their effects "on the ground".

 One point worth making before starting is that people (both drivers and observers) tend to under-estimate vehicle speeds in terms of mph by quite a large margin as much as a third.
 The correct conclusion from this is not that people are driving too fast (although they may be), but that the numbers we associate with different speeds are inaccurate.
-The consequence is that when people say there is a problem with speeding in an area, they tend to assume the solution is to reduce the speed limit, whereas the problem in fact is usually that the existing 30mph limit is being exceeded, in which case we should surely be improving compliance with the existing limit rather than reducing it.
+The consequence is that when people say there is a problem with speeding in an area, they tend to assume the solution is to reduce the speed limit, whereas the problem in fact is usually that the existing 30mph limit is being exceeded, in which case we should surely be improving compliance with the existing limit rather than reducing it (see further detail in box below).
 Contrary to popular belief, many cyclists can and do exceed 20mph and even 30mph for that matter.

 The case for reducing speed, generally, is in fact a largely intuitive one, based on two considerations: